A7ariah/Barista-Blog/blogg/README.md

 CSS and JavaScript Elements:
 - Hamburger Icon.
--Flexbox properties on the main menu.
+- Use of “:nth-child” or “nth-of-type” in the hamburger icon -Flexbox properties on the main menu.
 -spin card
 -Gallary Array in the about us page